Novator Partners: Investments

+In August 2021, Novator invested $250 million in Prime Focus Limited, the parent company of visual effects studio DNEG.

 An 18.27% stake in the Economic & Investment Bank (EIBank) in Bulgaria, which was previously 100% owned Bulgarian Prime Minister Boyko Borisov's domestic partner Tsvetelina Borislavova.

 Actavis acquired Indian research company Lotus Laboratories.

 It acquired a controlling stake in Finnish telecom Saunalahti.

 Acquired a 65% stake in Bulgarian Telecommunications Company for an undisclosed sum.
 In 2007 the stake was sold for £855m.

 It acquired a large stake in Polish telecom P4.